curtis-chung/curtis-chung/README.md

 - I graduated from App Academy December 2022

-- I graduated from CUNY Baruch College with a BBA Finance Class of 2017.
+- I graduated from CUNY Baruch College with a BBA Finance December 2017.

-- Hobbies include: a,b,c.
+- Hobbies include: Cooking, Traveling, Investing, and Gaming